utdata/rwdir/docs/70-group-dates.md

 - The `fl_month` gives you the first day of the month for that `chart_date`.
 - The `fl_year` gives you the first day of the year for that `chart_date`.

 Let's put this to use with an example.
 I'll create a `fl_month` on the fly to find **Taylor Swift appearances by month for 2020-2021**.
-I'll also do the year on the fly.
+I'll also do the `year()` on the fly in my filter.

 ```r